itsvanshchavda/my-bookshelf/README.md

 ## How It Was Built

-- **State Management:** The application leverages Redux Toolkit for predictable and efficient state handling.
-LocalStorage is used for persisting user data and ensuring an auto-login feature.
+- **State Management:** The application utilizes Redux Toolkit for predictable and efficient state handling.
+It leverages LocalStorage for persisting user data and ensuring an automatic storage fetch feature.

 - **Data Fetching:** RTK Query is implemented for data fetching, with mutations managing Redux state and actions effectively.

 - **Styling:** Tailwind CSS is used for rapid development and consistent styling across the application.

-- **User-Based System:** While this iteration focuses on a personal bookshelf, future enhancements could include user-based interactions using MongoDB and Cloudinary for photo uploads in posts and profiles.
+- **Redux Toolkit:** Redux Toolkit is utilized for efficient state management, including adding and removing books from the local storage.
+RTK Query is employed for data fetching and mutations, ensuring seamless integration with the application.

 - **Open Library API:** The Open Library API is used to fetch detailed book information, enhancing the user's ability to search for and add books to their bookshelf.